rpokemon/PokeFacts/README.md

 Requires PRAW, Python 3, and psutil.
 Using the latest versions is recommended.
-If you'd like to test it out for yourself, you'll need to configure the `PokeFacts/Config.py` and create a `PokeFacts/Secrets.py` file containing two variables: `PASSWORD` and `APP_SECRET` which are respectively the reddit account password and OAuth app secret.
+If you'd like to test it out for yourself, you'll need to configure the `pokefacts/config.py` and create a `pokefacts/secrets.py` file containing two variables: `PASSWORD` and `APP_SECRET` which are respectively the reddit account password and OAuth app secret.

-If you'd like to modify the code to use for your own subreddit, the only files you need to change are `PokeFacts/Responder.py` and `PokeFacts/Config.py`.
+If you'd like to modify the code to use for your own subreddit, the only files you need to change are `pokefacts/responder.py` and `pokefacts/config.py`.
 The rest of the code is pretty general.
-The `Responder.py` file only needs the `getResponse(item, is_last)` function where 'item' is a DataPulls.Item object.
+The `responder.py` file only needs the `get_response(item, is_last)` function where 'item' is a DataPulls.Item object.

 ### Testing